Jude-Cromarty/Heart-Beat-Em-Up/README.md

 Animations are needed mostly, currently I've just taken a gif, ran it through photoshop to split it apart and used parts of that.

-We don't "Need" original characters/animations but they are prefrable.
+We don't "Need" original characters/animations but they are prefrable

+We need sound effects so if you find any add them, sort of depends on character first though.

 To sync this, make a clone via Github desktop (need url) and work from the cloned location.
 Remember to pull then commit when you make changes.

 -Jude